tommmmudd/ness-tools/tutorials/raw-files-tutorial1/readme.md

 Save your file.
 We will now make a quick score file that we can use to test this instrument.

 ## Creating a simple score file
+Create another new file with your text editor, and save the empty file as *score_single_string.m*.
 The score file also has a few necessary elements.
 Firstly, we are required to provide the total duration of the score file.
 This simulation will cut off abruptly after this amount of time, so make sure you leave room for the sound to decay to zero!
 In some of our examples we will be a little lazy with this just to test things slightly more quickly.

 The time is specified as Tf:
 ```matlab